Xclose

 Consultants are interesting characters.
 They’re used to sitting at the top of their demographic in all manner of things; academic credentials, pay, career prospects, working hours!
 The client-facing nature of consulting often means experienced consultants have the polished veneer of an experienced salesman, with a number of technical skills to back it up.
 Consultancy as an industry didn’t grow by 7% in the US in 2016 for no reason; companies are willing to pay for these individuals to come in and change their structure.

-All these factors considered, it can be hard to identify the best techniques or interview questions when hiring a consultant.
+All these factors considered, it can be hard to identify the best techniques or interview questions for management consultants.
 Technical ability, experience, culture-fit are among the many factors employers need to consider and gain insight on when hiring.
 Consultants have to be agile and commercial as part of the job they do, so sometimes it can be hard to uncover the real insights to understand whether someone will truly add value to a business.

 Below are some of the our top interview questions and techniques you can use when hiring your next consultant, to gain deeper insight into prospective hires and ultimately make the right choice